sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

     ![Binding](binding1.png)

-    Configure the fields as follows:
+    Configure the fields as follows (you likely will need to copy the text below to a plain text editor, and then from there copy into the fields, or type in the text):

     | Tab | Field | Source/Binding |
     |-----|-------|----------------|